zauberlabs/gh-pivotal-integration/README.md

 * retrieves GitHub Issues from your project and formats them for Pivotal Tracker's import panel (see [xml format](http://www.pivotaltracker.com/help/integrations?version=v3#other)), and

-* automatically makes GitHub Issues as closed when you accept your Piovotal Tracker story.
+* automatically marks GitHub Issues as closed when you accept your Piovotal Tracker story.

 # Installing gh-pivotal-integration